00010035/DevOps/docker_swarm/installation.md

 ## Introduction

-This repository provides instructions for setting up a Docker Swarm with a manager and two worker nodes.
-Follow the steps below to configure the Swarm on CentOS 7 servers.
+This repository provides instructions for setting up a Docker Swarm with a manager and two worker nodes on CentOS 7 servers.

 ## Server Configuration